onurgu/ner-tagger-dynet/README.md

-## Neural NER Tagger in Tensorflow
+# Neural NER Tagger in Tensorflow

-This is an implementation of Lample et al. (2016) in Tensorflow which borrows several utility functions from [their implementation](https://github.com/glample/tagger).
+This is an implementation of Lample et al. (2016) (see [1]) in Tensorflow which borrows several utility functions from [their implementation](https://github.com/glample/tagger).

 The model is basically a Bi-LSTM based sequence tagger which can utilize several sources of information about